-Children need positive words, your help addressing their fears and worries.
-They need you to be the stewards of their emotional world by understanding their tantrums and anxieties.
+Children also need positive words, your help addressing their fears and worries.
+They need you to help them navigate their emotional world by understanding them.

 We recommend you also read Simplicity is the key to educating children

-No gesture of affection is as important as a parent with their child, which means you have to become gifted in crafting these magical moments that will live forever in their minds.
+No gesture of affection is as important as a parent with their child.
+Make sure you craft these magical moments that will live forever in their minds.

 So tell us…Have you hugged your kids today?
 Don’t wait until later…even if they’re already teenagers!